House Hopefuls Post Videos of Snake Killings

 (CN) – A GOP congressional candidate from South Dakota has joined a list of lawmakers from around the nation who have posted videos of themselves using weapons against animals – or in one case, a cap-and-trade bill.

 In 2014, U.S. Sen. Joni Ernst of Iowa posted a video in which she boasted of castrating pigs on her way to victory.
 In 2010, Sen. Joe Manchin of West Virginia fired a rifle into a cap-and-trade bill.
-Now, two South Dakota Republicans vying for a U.S. House seat in 2018 have posted dueling videos depicting their execution of rattlesnakes.
+Now, a South Dakota Republican vying for a U.S. House seat in 2018 has posted a video depicting his execution of a rattlesnake – and he’s not the first snake-killing candidate in the race.

 On Thursday, former governor’s chief of staff Dusty Johnson tweeted a video of himself wielding an ax to decapitate a rattlesnake intruding on a campfire.
 The video ends with children chanting “Dusty!
 Dusty!” while the aspiring congressman holds up the lifeless serpent across the blade.